 - Client-1 Request-2 does not require any Blocking IO Operations

-- Web Server pickups another Client-n Request-n, Pickup one Thread T-n from Thread pool and assign this request to Thread T-n
+- Web Server pickups another Client-n Request-n, Pickup one Thread T-n from the Thread pool and assign this request to Thread T-n

-- Thread T-n takes more time to interact with external systems, does necessary steps and prepares Response-n and send it back to the Server
+- Thread T-n takes more time to interact with external systems, does necessary steps and prepares Response-n, and send it back to the Server

-- Web Server pickup Client-1 Request-1, Pickup one Thread T-1 from Thread pool and assign this request to Thread T-1
+- Web Server pickup Client-1 Request-1, Pickup one Thread T-1 from the Thread pool and assign this request to Thread T-1

-Unlike its competitors like Rails and Django, which have an opinionated way of building applications, express has no “best way” do something.
+Unlike its competitors like Rails and Django, which have an opinionated way of building applications, express has no “best way” to do something.
 It is very flexible and pluggable.